mrseanryan/tslint-folders/README.md

 The tslint rules are enabled and configured in `tslint.json`.

-See the section under `tslint-folders-imports-between-packages` in [tslint.tslint-folders.json](tslint.tslint-folders.json) or the [unit tests](./test/rules/) for examples.
+See the section under `tsf-folders-imports-between-packages` in [tslint.tslint-folders.json](tslint.tslint-folders.json) or the [unit tests](./test/rules/) for examples.

 Optionally, you can split out the tslint-folders configuration into a separate file, like `tslint.tslint-folders.json`.
 To reference the file, add this code to `tslint.json`: